Blosc/bcolz/doc/reference.rst

         properties of this carray by passing additional arguments supported by carray constructor in `kwargs`.

+.. py:function:: fill(shape, dflt=None, dtype=float, **kwargs)

+    Return a new carray object of given shape and type, filled with `dflt`.

+    Parameters:
+      shape : int
+        Shape of the new array, e.g., ``2``.
+Only 1-d shapes supported. dflt : Python or NumPy scalar
+        The value to be used during the filling process.
+If None, values are filled with zeros.
+Also, the resulting carray will have this value as its `dflt` value.
+      dtype : data-type, optional
+        The desired data-type for the array, e.g., `numpy.int8`.
+Default is `numpy.float64`.
+      kwargs : list of parameters or dictionary
+        Any parameter supported by the carray constructor.

+    Returns:
+      out : carray
+        Array filled with `dflt` values with the given shape and dtype.

 .. py:function:: fromiter(iterable, dtype, count, **kwargs)

     Create a carray/ctable from an `iterable` object.